joel-costigliola/assertj-presentation/PITCHME.md

 ## Basic assertions

 - Just start with the Assertions class |
-- Allow chaining assertions  |
+- You can chain assertions  |
-- IDE friendly |
+- Discover assertions code completion |
-- Quick assertions demo |
+- Quick demo |

 Note:
 Demo: